cartertune/MusicEditor/resources/README.txt

       -PianoPanel

   class NotesPanel extend JPanel:
-    -A JPanel that is layed out to show all the notes played at each beat.
+    -A JPanel that is laid out to show all the notes played at each beat.

 MODEL:
 ---------------------------------------------------------------------------------------------------